 This post summaries the February weather in San Francisco, with tips on what to wear as well as things to do.
-February in San Francisco tends to be somewhat cool, however, it is milder than most other US cities at this time of year.
+You may also find helpful our weather posts for January and March.

 On a few of the warmer afternoons, you will see temperatures warm into the upper 60s F (about 20C) while a few of the colder mornings, especially early in the month temperatures can dip down to the lower 40sF (about 5C).

 The wind in San Francisco during February tends to mostly be light to moderate, ranging between 6mph and 12 mph but occasionally can exceed 15 mph.